faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 speaker.Init(sr, sr.N(time.Second/10))
 ```

-Type [`beep.SampleRate`](https://godoc.org/github.com/faiface/beep#SampleRate) is an `int` with two
+The type [`beep.SampleRate`](https://godoc.org/github.com/faiface/beep#SampleRate) is an `int` with
-methods.
+two methods.
 First, `sr.D`, converts number of samples to their duration in `time.Duration`.
-The second,
+The
-`sr.N`, does the opposite.
-Since `speaker.Init` takes the number of samples in the buffer, we use
+second, `sr.N`, does the opposite.
+Since `speaker.Init` takes the number of samples in the buffer,
-the `sr.N` method to calculate the number of samples in 1/10s.
+we use the `sr.N` method to calculate the number of samples in 1/10s.
 Smaller buffer size means more
 responsive playback (lower latency).
 Larger buffer size means more reliable playback.

 To play a streamer, we simply call the `speaker.Play` function.